 This week’s outfit for SIA, inspired by a 19th-century snuff bottle, took me longer than I expected.
 The colors are very simple – just black and white – but because there are some designs/patterns on the bottle, I wanted to reflect that in my outfit as well.
 However, after trying different pairings and being happy with none of them, I decided to went back to the first choice – this black turtleneck and white pants.
 With the turtleneck, it looks like I’m channeling Steve Jobs (or rather, Elizabeth Holmes), so I added my necklace for the touch of gold and coral on the bottle’s stopper, and its intricate design does mimic the design on the bottle as well.
 It just goes to show, it’s best not to overthink things.

-Don’t forget to check out Erin’s blog to see other outfits inspired by this!
+Don’t forget to check Daenel’s blog on Wednesday to see other outfits in this challenge!

 This is my outfit for this week’s SIA, inspired by Jackson Pollock’s “Autumn Rhythm (Number 30)”.
 This shirt is new, and I have to admit, I bought it because I was thinking of SIA – the color may not be the same, but the scribble print is perfect for it, right?
 Of course, I didn’t buy it solely because of SIA.
 The shirt is silk, so it’s super comfortable to wear as well.

 The rest of the outfit I kept simple and neutral, to stick close to the color scheme of the inspiration painting.
 Yes, it looks more summer than autumn, with the white pants and sandals, but the weather is still summery, so what can I do?